gaepdit/complaint-tracking/docs/Role capabilities.md

 ### Division Manager

-Users in the Division Manager role have all of the capabilities of a Manager, plus they can:
+Users in the Division Manager role have all the capabilities of a Manager, plus they can:

 * Create and manage CTS User accounts and assign roles, including the Division Manager role.
 * Edit EPD Offices and designate the Assignor for each Office.